WWE pays tribute to production employee Jim Shank after passing

 Near the end of his battle with cancer, a GoFundMe campaign raised more than $200,000 to help Shank pay for an emerging treatment they hoped would save his life.
 Vince McMahon, Kevin Owens, Randy Orton, Alexa Bliss, Cody Rhodes, Bruce Prichard, Chris Jericho, Rusev, and Shinsuke Nakamura were among the top donors.

-“Godspeed, Jim Shank,” Adam Pearce tweeted this morning.
+“Godspeed, Jim Shank,” Adam Pearce wrote.
 “WWE has many unsung heroes: Incredible men and women that perhaps aren’t seen on screen, yet truly make everything we do shine.
 Jim is unquestionably one of those, and has been a respected member of our family for years.

 “I thank you, Jimmy… for your talents, your time, and most importantly, your friendship.
 Connections through Houston won’t ever be the same.
 Rest well, my friend.”